Injury and Accident Attorneys(732)838-9769

 Damages in a Wrongful Death Lawsuit in New Jersey

-At the end of your wrongful death lawsuit, you may receive a settlement or get damages awarded by a judge and jury.
+At the end of your wrongful death lawsuit, you may receive a settlement or be awarded damages by a judge and jury.
 These funds can help ease the financial burden that often accompanies the loss of a loved one.
 However, the final decision means more than money; it is an acknowledgment on behalf of the defendant or a court that the death of your family member was wrongful and preventable.

 You may also receive damages to cover the death itself.
 Although no amount of money can ease the loss of a loved one, a settlement can also help your family move forward.